meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 {% highlight bash %}
 $ sudo service apache2 restart
-$ sudo /path/to/acmetool want subdomain.mydomain.com
+$ sudo `which acmetool` want subdomain.mydomain.com
-{% endhighlight %}

-You can find the path of acmetool by:

-{% highlight bash %}
-$ which acmetool
 {% endhighlight %}

 If nothing goes wrong, you will see your certificate files in **/var/lib/acme/live/subdomain.mydomain.com** directory.